 A student who plans to depart Claremont McKenna College permanently and voluntarily should withdraw from the College by completing the general withdrawal request form.
 General withdrawals typically become effective on the first business day after a semester concludes.
-The Registrar approves requests for general withdrawals when requests are filed prior to the deadline to drop courses without record within a given semester.
+The Registrar approves requests for general withdrawals when requests are filed prior to the voluntary withdrawal deadline within a given semester.

-Students who voluntarily withdraw from CMC after the last day to drop courses without record will remain subject to grades in courses, and any related academic consequences, unless the Academic Standards Committee (ASC) has approved requests for withdrawal grades in each course on the student’s schedule.
+Students who voluntarily withdraw from CMC after the voluntary withdrawal deadline will remain subject to grades in courses, and any related academic consequences, unless the Academic Standards Committee (ASC) has approved requests for late withdrawals in each course on the student’s schedule.
 The timing of a voluntary withdrawal has financial consequences, thus students seeking to withdraw should make their plans known as far in advance as possible.
 Withdrawn students are not permitted to use any College facilities or services, including housing, the gym or fitness center, student health services, counseling services, the libraries, career services, or financial aid.

 Students who decide to leave the College permanently due to a physical or psychological condition (or symptoms of such a condition) may request a medical withdrawal by completing the medical withdrawal form.
 The Dean of Students approves requests for medical withdrawals, in consultation with other appropriate offices and individuals at CMC.
 Requests must be filed with appropriate supporting documentation from the student’s treatment provider(s) prior to the last day of classes during a regular semester.